okta/okta-mobile-swift/Sources/WebAuthenticationUI/WebAuthenticationUI.docc/Extensions/WebAuthentication.md

 - ``signOutFlow``
 - ``context``

-@Metadata {
-    @DocumentationExtension(mergeBehavior: append)
-}

 ## Usage

 Signing in and -out is intended to be simple using this class, with several options for configuring your client (see <doc:ConfiguringYourClient> for more information).
 Once your client is configured, it is available through a shared singleton property ``shared``, or can be directly accessed if you create an instance directly.

-The ``signIn(from:options:)`` function (or ``signIn(from:options:completion:)`` for applications not using Swift Concurrency) presents a browser from the window supplied to the `from` argument, which the user can use to enter their account information.
+The ``signIn(from:context:)`` function (or ``signIn(from:context:completion:)`` for applications not using Swift Concurrency) presents a browser from the window supplied to the `from` argument, which the user can use to enter their account information.
 After the sign in completes, the result is returned allowing your application to continue.

-When signing a user out, the ``signOut(from:credential:options:)`` function similarly presents a browser to the user, in order to clear cookies and other browser state that is associated with the user's session.
+When signing a user out, the ``signOut(from:context:)`` function similarly presents a browser to the user, in order to clear cookies and other browser state that is associated with the user's session.